vpenso/libvirt-shell-functions/_docs/provisioning.md

       }
     }

-And finally execute Chef-Solo to configure the virtual machine with the command **config solo**.
+And finally execute Chef-Solo to configure the virtual machine with the command `vm config solo`.
 Each virtual machine keeps it own Chef configuration in its directory.
 Except of the `chef_attributes.json` file you can also adjust the `chef_config.rb` file.
 This file is also synced to the instance at each execution of the provisioning process.
 It is used to configure the _chef-client_ executed in the virtual machine.
 Looking into this file will show you where cookbooks and roles will be located and allows you to increase the logging level by setting `log_level :debug`.

 The `cookbook/` and `roles/` directories contain links to the actual cookbooks and role files.
 Adding a role to your provision process is done by executing:

-**vm config add role PATH**
+    » vm config add role ~/chef/cookbooks/sys/tests/roles/sys_autofs_test.rb
+    Role 'sys_autofs_test.rb' added.
+    » vm config solo "role[sys_autofs_test]"
+    INFO: Creating Chef attributes file ./chef_attributes.json
+    [...SNIP...]

+In case the only content of `chef_attributes.json` is a specific role or recipe inside the run-list, create the file using an optional parameter to `vm config solo`.

 ## Chef Server